aomlomics/edna2obis/README.md

 ### Raw Data: ASV Taxonomies and Abundance Tables
 You must have 2 raw data files associated with each analysis (analysisMetadata) in your submission.
 These files are generated by [Tourmaline v2](https://github.com/aomlomics/tourmaline), AOML Omic's amplicon sequence processing workflow.

+**Note**: Raw data structure is largely the same between formats, with one key difference: in generic FAIRe format, the sequence identifier column is named `seq_id` instead of `featureid`.

 If your data was generated with Qiime2 or a previous version of Tourmaline, you can convert the `table.qza`, `taxonomy.qza`, and `repseqs.qza` outputs to the correct format using the `create_asv_seq_taxa_obis.sh` shell script.